PaulRitsche/DL_Track_US/DL_Track_US/docs/automated_video_analysis.md

 Open the settings by clicking the <span style="color: #a34ba1;">**Settings Wheel**</span>.

 - A txt script `settings.txt` opens in your default editor.
-- Default values are listed; detailed descriptions are available at the top of the file.
+- Default values are listed.

 ![analysis parameters](md_graphics/ava/analysis_parameters.PNG)
 ![settings.py](md_graphics/ava/settings_py.PNG)

-You can find an explanation on all setting in [this chapter](LINK).
+You can find an explanation on all setting in [this chapter](automated_image_analysis.md#4-adjusting-settings).

+> 💡 **Tip:**
+> Adapt these parameters according to your images or videos!
+> Correct parameter settings can greatly impact your analysis results.
+>
+> For future analyses, always test parameter settings on a small sample of your data first.
+> *Especially, choose a pennation angle range that is physiologically plausible with a minimum range.*
+>
+> If you accidentally disrupt the `settings.txt` file, there is a backup available: `_backup_settings.py`.

 ---